 20kmph Shared Space areas that are predominantly used for pedestrian activities.
 Areas will typically include street furniture and landscaping, or street design that promotes casual pedestrian activities and car parking areas.
 30kmph Shared Space areas that provide equal access to pedestrians, cyclists and motor vehicles Beach access, including informal parking for pedestrian access to beaches.
 Most beaches (with the exception of parts of Te Oneroa-a-Tōhe / Ninety Mile Beach) Some Central Business District areas, particularly where there is on-road parking and pedestrians crossing roads, either at controlled or uncontrolled crossing points, but not a formal shared space.
 Areas that incorporate engineered solutions specifically designed and installed to slow traffic, including speed bumps, traffic islands and planting.
 40kmph Urban areas where there are facilities that generate significant additional pedestrian activity such as schools, shopping centres, sports facilities or other developed recreational areas.
 Urban streets in small rural and coastal communities.
 Some very narrow or torturous unsealed access roads.
-50kmph Urban roads that have a high residential density and provide arterial connections through the community, but no facilities that would generate significant additional pedestrian activity such as schools, shopping centres, sports facilities or other developed recreational areas
+50kmph Urban roads that have a high residential density and provide arterial connections through the community, but no facilities that would generate significant additional pedestrian activity such as schools, shopping centres, sports facilities or other developed recreational areas.

-Semi-urban or rural roads that meet one or more of the following criteria: Significant industrial or commercial activity A road principally used for access to rural residential dwellings with a narrow single lane carriageway or a carriage way that has no centre line marking A road where significant residential or other development is directly accessed, including approaches to urban areas.
-Some sealed roads that are torturous in their alignment Most unsealed roads Transitional roads that do not meet the 60kmph semi-urban speed environments but have characteristics that an 80kmph speed limit is inappropriate.
+60kmph Semi-urban or rural made that most one or more of the following criteria: oonign: Semi-urban or rural roads that meet one or more of the following criteria: Significant industrial or commercial activity A road principally used for access to rural residential dwellings with a narrow single lane carriageway or a carriage way that has no centre line marking A road where significant residential or other development is directly accessed, including approaches to urban areas.
+Some sealed roads that are torturous in their alignment Most unsealed roads 70kmph Transitional roads that do not meet the 60kmph semi-urban speed environments but have characteristics that an 80kmph speed limit is inappropriate.
 Generally, 70kmph zones will be discouraged, except where there is an existing 70kmph zone.
-General rural sealed roads with clearly marked centre lines, shoulder areas and are not torturous in terms of curves.
-Rural arterial routes that are of high quality with a wide carriageway, clearly marked or separated lanes, shoulder areas and exhibit some form of engineered safety features.
+80kmph General rural sealed roads with clearly marked centre lines, shoulde areas and are not torturous in terms of curves.
+100kmph Rural arterial routes that are of high quality with a wide carriageway, clearly marked or separated lanes, shoulder areas and exhibit some form of engineered safety features.
+The Extraction of Contract Con